RMS RiskLink and RiskBrowser with Version 22 Now Available

 Together, these Version 22 features and capabilities ensure that you have access to the most advanced modeling science, data, and technology.
 Contact your customer success manager to discuss options for upgrading to Version 22, or email us.

-Prior to RMS, Brett worked on electromagnetic simulation and atmospheric condition prediction software.
+Before joining RMS, Brett worked on electromagnetic simulation and atmospheric condition prediction software.
 He has a bachelor’s degree in meteorology from Pennsylvania State University.